-In relation to the question of whether the proposed LP Community Development District is the best possible alternative to provide public facilities and services to the project, there are several additional factors which bear importance.
+In relation to the question of whether the proposed Lakeside at Indian River Community Development District is the best possible alternative to provide public facilities and services to the project, there are several additional factors which bear importance.
 As an alternative to an independent district, the County could establish a dependent district for the area or establish an MSBU or MSTU.
 Either of these alternatives could finance the improvements contemplated in Tables 1 and 2 in a fashion similar to the proposed District.

-There are a number of reasons why a dependent district is not the best alternative for providing public facilities and services to the LP development.
+There are a number of reasons why a dependent district is not the best alternative for providing public facilities and services to the Lakeside at Indian River development.
 First, unlike a CDD, this alternative would require the County to administer the project and its facilities and services.
 As a result, the costs for these services and facilities would not be directly and wholly attributed to the land directly benefiting from them, as the case would be with a CDD.
-Administering a project of the size and complexity of the development program anticipated for the LP development is a significant and expensive undertaking.
+Administering a project of the size and complexity of the development program anticipated for the Lakeside at Indian River development is a significant and expensive undertaking.

 Second, a CDD is preferable from a government accountability perspective.
 With a CDD, residents and landowners in the District would have a focused unit of government ultimately under their direct control.
 The CDD can then be more responsive to resident needs without disrupting other County responsibilities.
-By contrast, if the County were to establish and administer a dependent Special District, then the residents and landowners of the LP development would take their grievances and desires to the County Commission meetings.
+By contrast, if the County were to establish and administer a dependent special district, then the residents and landowners of the Lakeside at Indian River development would take their grievances and desires to the County Commission meetings.

-Third, any debt of an independent CDD is strictly that District's responsibility.
-While it may be technically true that the debt of a County-established, dependent Special District is not strictly the County's responsibility, any financial problems that a dependent Special District may have may reflect on the County.
+Third, any debt of an independent CDD is strictly that CDD's responsibility.
+While it may be technically true that the debt of a County-established, dependent special district is not strictly the County's responsibility, any financial problems that a dependent special district may have may reflect on the County.
 This will not be the case if a CDD is established.

 Another alternative to a CDD would be for a Property Owners' Association (POA) to provide the infrastructure as well as operations and maintenance of public facilities and services.
 A CDD is superior to a POA for a variety of reasons.
-First, unlike a POA, a CDD can obtain low-cost funds from the municipal capital market.
+First, unlike a POA, a CDD can obtain low-cost financing from the municipal capital market.
 Second, as a government entity a CDD can impose and collect its assessments along with other property taxes on the County's real estate tax bill.
 Therefore, the District is far more assured of obtaining its needed funds than is a POA.
 Third, the proposed District is a unit of local government.
 This provides a higher level of transparency, oversight and accountability and the CDD has the ability to enter into interlocal agreements with other units of government.